Phase Transition in Iterated Quantum Protocols for Noisy Inputs

-\textit{Conclusions}---We studied the iterated dynamics of a particular measurement-induced nonlinear quantum protocol.
-We demonstrated that the dynamics is sensitive to initial conditions, and a fractal structure describes the asymptotics of initially pure input states.
-We found that the fractalness of the asymptotics is robust towards noise in the initial states in the sense that the border between the different convergence regions remains a fractal with the same dimension as in the pure case.
-We have shown that there is a sudden transition from fractal border to non-fractal border between convergence regions of states as a function of the initial purity of input states.
-The transition takes place at a single critical initial purity which resembles a first order phase transition known from thermodynamics, where the purity plays the role of the control parameter.
-We found similar results by arguing that the pre-images of the pure-case fractal cannot be found for purities below the critical purity.
-In fact, they can be traced back to points lying at the border between the regions which converge to the pure-state cycle for purities $P_{1}\leq P < 1$.
-As these points converge to chaotic points, they can be considered quasi chaotic.
-The other types of fractal-border points cannot be shown to have a connection with the chaotic regime of the dynamics.
+We studied the iterated dynamics of a particular measurement-induced nonlinear quantum protocol in the presence of initial noise.
+We found a sudden transition from fractal border to non-fractal border between convergence regions in the dynamics as a function of the purity of the initial states.
+The transition takes place at a single critical initial purity which resembles a phase transition, where the purity plays the role of the control parameter.

-Our model quite naturally resembles the well-known logistic map.
 We studied other properties than those usually analyzed for quantum chaos \cite{Haake}.